Google Ads · Speech Pathology

 Speech patients don't always do their own searching.
 The parent does.
 The carer does.
 The family does.

 Speech pathology has the most unusual buyer pattern in healthcare.
 The patient is rarely the searcher.
 For paediatric speech, it's almost always a parent.
-For adult speech (post-stroke, voice, cognitive), it's often a carer or an adult child.
+For adult speech (post stroke, voice, cognitive), it's often a carer or an adult child.
 Your campaign has to talk to the searcher, not the patient.

 The first three queries are parent searches.
 The fourth and fifth are parent or paeds-specific.
 The last is almost always an adult child or carer.
 Each of these searchers needs a different page tone, a different ad copy, and a different landing message.
 We segment them from day one.